-Whether you are using an entry-level DSLR like Nikon D3100 or a top of the line DSLR like Nikon D3x, there is a special button on the back of your camera labeled “AE-L / AF-L” (in the case of Nikon) that can be quite useful in many situations.
-After I wrote the Autofocus Modes article, I received several requests from our readers, asking me to explain what the AE-L / AF-L button does, when it should be used and how it can be combined with different autofocus modes.
-In this article, I will try to go through this button in depth and explain how I personally use it on my cameras when I set them up.
+Whether you are using a DSLR or a mirrorless camera, the might be a special button on the back of it labeled “AEL” or “AE-L / AF-L” (in the case of Nikon) that can be quite useful in many situations.
+In this article, I will explain what the AE-L / AF-L button does, when it should be used, and how it can be combined with different autofocus modes.
+I will also demonstrate how I personally use this button on my cameras when I set them up.

 The default behavior of the AE-L / AF-L button is typically set to lock both camera exposure and focus.
-Entry-level DSLRs typically have a limited control over this button’s functionality, while pro-level DSLRs have many ways to control the behavior of the AE-L / AF-L button.
-For example, the Nikon D3100 only has 5 options for this button: AF / AE lock, AE lock only, AF lock only, AE lock (hold) and AF-ON (see more on these below), while Nikon D300s has all of these, plus 12 more ways to control the button’s behavior.
+Entry-level DSLRs typically have limited control over this button’s functionality, while pro-level DSLRs have many ways to control the behavior of the AE-L / AF-L button.
+For example, the Nikon D3400 only has 5 options for this button: AF / AE lock, AE lock only, AF lock only, AE lock (hold), and AF-ON (see more on these below), while Nikon D500 has all of these, plus 12 more ways to control the button’s behavior.
 So the number of ways to customize the AE-L / AF-L button will depend on the camera model.

 You should see some or all of the below: